gbmhunter/blog/content/programming/languages/python/python-type-annotations/index.md

 ### The mypy Daemon (dmypy)

-The mypy daemon (controlled with the executable `dmypy`), is a backround server process which caches program state, making mypy run much faster on successive runs (e.g. rather than mypy taking an agnozing 30s to run, it runs in <1s).
-The mypyp daemon is installed along with mypy.
+The mypy daemon (controlled with the executable `dmypy`), is a background server process which caches program state, making mypy run much faster on successive runs (e.g. rather than mypy taking an agonizing 30s to run, it runs in <1s).
+The mypy daemon is installed along with mypy.

 You can run the mypy daemon with (assuming your working directory is the root directory you want to check in):